Koenigsegg Logo

 Koenigsegg Symbol

-The emblem’s palette can be called variegated because it combines a variety of colors.
+The emblem’s palette is variegated, combining a range of colors.
 The rhombuses are red, yellow, and orange, and the frame has a blue gradient.
 The designer chose a bold combination to make the Koenigsegg logo stand out from other car companies’ black, white, gray, and silver badges.